Support your local food bank

-- Food banks are costly to run, so monetary donations also help with operational costs (e.g. building costs such as rent, hydro and heat).
+- Food banks are costly to run, so monetary donations also help with operational costs (e.g., building costs such as rent, hydro, and heat).

-- Food Bank BC has an online donation system:
+- Food Bank BC has an online donation system.

-Statistics on food insecurity
+Statistics on household food insecurity

 How can food banks help?

 In Canada, household food insecurity is primarily due to a lack of adequate income to buy food.
-While food banks are not a solution to household food insecurity, they can help provide short term, immediate access to nutritious food.
+While food banks are not a solution to household food insecurity, they can help provide short-term, immediate access to nutritious food.